 Guide to Choosing the Right Credit Card for Car Rental Insurance

-If you have multiple credit cards in your rotation that offer differing levels of credit card car insurance protection, consider using the card that offers primary coverage.
+If you have multiple credit cards in your rotation that offer differing levels of credit card car insurance protection, see if one happens to offer primary coverage.
 This helps you avoid the added step of going through your own auto insurance company before being able to successfully file a claim through the card issuer.

 The next factor for consideration is coverage amounts.
-Your maximum reimbursement amount will vary between insurance coverages, so be mindful about how high or low this limit is.
+Your maximum reimbursement amount may vary from one card to another, so be mindful about how high or low this limit is.
 Also, pay attention to the exclusions for coverage, including ineligible countries, activities (e.g. off-roading in the rental vehicle), and restrictions on vehicle type.

 Other Ways Your Card Can Protect You When You Travel